davidclifford/8-bit-cpu/README.md

 ## Improvements and thoughts

-Even though Ben Eaters CPU is 8-bit it uses only 4 bits for the address giving it only 16 locations for instructions and/or data.
+Ben Eaters CPU is 8-bit but it uses only 4 bits for the address giving it only 16 locations for instructions and/or data.
 The most obvious improvement is to use an 8 bit address giving 256 locations for instructions or data.
 However this also means that programming the CPU with DIP switches can be tedious and error prone.
 This can be overcome by using a ROM to store the program instead.

+Output to a 4 digit display can be augmented by adding a UART for input and output to a PC using a terminal emulator like PuTTY.

-The control unit was extended by adding two more ROMS to make the CPU more powerful with 32 control lines.
+The control unit can be extended by adding two more ROMS to make the CPU more powerful with 32 control lines.

 I used 8 bits for the instruction giving a maximum possible 256 instructions, 3 bits for the t-states, giving 8 t-states, a t-state reset so that shorter instructions could end early and 2 bits for flags.
 This gives 8+3+2 = 13 address bits needing 8k ROMS for the control lines.
+This is enough for addressing an 8k byte ROM such as the 28C64.

-Carry is one flag and the other flags are multiplexed from the last 3 bits of the instruction.
+Carry is one flag and the other flags are multiplexed from the carry register and UART by using the last 3 bits of the instruction.
 They are Negative, Zero, Overflow, Input ready and Output ready from the UART.

 With an 8-bit instruction word any operand need would normally be in the next byte in memory but to give me more available